 Make an Appointment

-To begin counseling, contact the Counseling Center via phone or by visiting the office in-person.
-The Counseling Center strives to assist students in a timely fashion so appointments are highly suggested.
+To begin counseling, contact Student Counseling Services via phone or by visiting the office in-person.
+Student Counseling Services strives to assist students in a timely fashion so appointments are highly suggested.
 Crisis support is available 24/7 either by walking in during office hours or calling the on-call counselor after hours.

 Note: Office appointments should be requested/made during office hours.
 The on-call counselor service is for mental health emergencies only; calling the on-call counselor is not a proper channel for requesting an appointment.